rbirac/imu_rep_draft/imu_rep_draft.rst

 * Orientation

   - The IMU sensor may provide a fused orientation estimate.
-This data is in the form of a quaternion, which represents the orientation of the body frame in the world frame.
+This data is output from the driver in the form of a quaternion, which represents the orientation of the body frame in the world frame.

   - In the neutral orientation, the body frame is aligned with the world frame, so the orientation will be the identity quaternion.